Securely Handle Webook Events in Ruby on Rails App using Stripe

 This service will handle the charge refund events accordingly request.

 Interesting right!
 We would highly encourage you to consider securing your Stripe webhooks.
+Stripe webhooks with a Ruby on Rails application development company.

 Thanks for reading!